Pop Archives

 Single on the Reg Grundy label, RG-496, through Festival (the label number fits the Festival catalogue sequence).
 Also released in the US in 1964 on Atlantic #2247.

-was best known as a television compere and entertainer, seen on numerous programs from the early 60s.
+Jimmy Hannan was best known as a television compere and entertainer, seen on numerous programs from the early 60s.

-Bee Gees World notes that the backing vocals are by the Bee Gees
+Backing vocals are by the Bee Gees.

 Thanks to Colin French.